Bogside Racecourse

+The flat course had a home straight of about 3 furlongs, with a rise about 2 furlongs from the winning post.
+There was a straight course of 6 furlongs.

+It was here that the first steeplechase recorded in Scotland took place on 25 April 1839.

 During its existence it hosted the Scottish Grand National (now contested at nearby Ayr) and twice hosted the National Hunt Chase Challenge Cup which now takes place at the Cheltenham Festival.
 Its other major race was the Bogside Cup.

-Among the most notable achievements at the course was jockey Alec Russell riding all six winners in a day on 19 July 1957.
+Among the most notable achievements at the course was jockey Alec Russell riding all six winners in a day at the flat meeting on 19 July 1957: Double Up, Cligarry, Wage Claim, Courtlier, Newton, Roseline.
+He had ridden the winner of the final race at Lanark the day before, so that was seven consecutive winners.

-For a short time the racecourse had its own railway station, Bogside Racecourse.
+From 1894 until 1965 the racecourse had its own railway station, Bogside Racecourse.

 In 1963, the Levy Board opted to cease funding the course, declaring 'When Ayr is developed as the main Scottish course, racing under both rules, the retention of Bogside, only 12 miles away, cannot be economically justified'.
 Racing at Bogside ceased soon thereafter.
+The final Flat meeting was held on Saturday 19 September 1964, and the last National Hunt meeting on 10 April 1965.

 Point-to-Point meetings took place at Bogside until 1994, and evidence of the former racecourse still remains.